MarcinBolt/MarcinBolt/README.md

 ## 💫 About Me:
 <!--### I explore the world with the curiosity of a child 👦🏻, striving to learn something new day by day.
 I make mistakes and stumble, but then I get up, draw conclusions, and adapt.
 I engage heavily when I work, seek, discover, learn and have fun…-->
 - 💻 I'm a JavaScript Full-Stack Engineer,
-- 🔭 I’m working on increasing my skills in JavaScript, Node, React, MongoDB.
+- 🔭 I’m working on increasing my skills in JavaScript, Node.js, React, MongoDB.
-- 🌱 I’m currently explore VPS, Vercel, TypeScript, Next.js (check [pairplay.fun](https://pairplay.fun)) and Vue,
+- 🌱 I’m currently explore VPS, Vercel, TypeScript, Next.js (check [pairplay.fun](https://pairplay.fun)) and Vue.js,
 - ✨ I'm fascinated by Artificial Intelligence, LLMs, AI tools, using AI through APIs,
 - 📫 How to reach me: [![LinkedIn](https://img.shields.io/badge/LinkedIn-%230077B5.svg?logo=linkedin&logoColor=white)](https://linkedin.com/in/marcin-bołtruczyk-664853273/)